pateba06/AngularApp-AllTopicInOne/README.md

 develop3 - This branch has topic post 11

+develop4 - This branch has topic from 15th

 In this app it will cover most topic in one app.
 I am creating branch for each topic then on periodical increment I will merge that into Main branch.

 01-AngularBasicSetup branch